 The staff attorney also works state-wide with domestic violence and sexual assault victims, law enforcement, as well as arraignment judges in Travis County to help victims of family violence understand their legal options after the batterer has been arrested, and when needed assists with processing MOEPs.

 The staff attorney is responsible for planning and implementing trainings to members of the judiciary, law enforcement, advocates, and others in order to expand our services and ensure best practices throughout Texas.

 Requirements: Applicants must be able to assist callers with legal issues relating to all areas of civil law as it pertains to domestic violence and sexual assault.
 They should be able to provide information to clients in crisis and be able to help individuals in a compassionate and respectful manner.
 Applicants must also be able to provide pro se litigants with legal advice and limited representation in all matters relating to domestic violence and sexual assault and draft pleadings and related documents.
 They must be able to travel across the state and work some weekends.
-Must be proficient in spoken and written Spanish.

 Applicants must have graduated from an accredited law school and be licensed to practice law in Texas.
 Knowledge of legal issues relating to domestic violence and/or sexual assault is required.
 Strong verbal and writing skills appreciated.

 Strongly Preferred: At least one year of litigation experience in family, civil, and/or criminal law; working knowledge of the Texas Rules of Civil Procedure, Texas Family Code, Texas Code of Criminal Procedure, and Texas Penal Code.
 Texas Advocacy Project is a smoke-free workplace.